ObserveRTC/client-monitor-js/README.md

 As a rule of thumb for when to use `addCustomCallEvent` and `addExtensionStateEvent`:
 - Use `addCustomCallEvent` for events that are related to the call itself, such as user clicked a button.
-- Use `addExtensionStateEvent` for events that are related to the periodic stats collection, such as CPU usage, memory usage, etc.
+- Use `addExtensionStats` for events that are related to the client's environment, such as CPU usage and collected periodically.

 ## Sampling